sharontherese/latin-mass-wedding/content/post/luci-baines-johnson/index.md

 ---

-On August 6, 1966, the daughter of the sitting U.S. President married in a Catholic wedding Mass in the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.
+On August 6, 1966, for the first time in the nation's history, the daughter of a sitting U.S. President married in a Catholic church.

-Luci Baines Johnson, baptized an Episcopalian, had converted to Catholicism upon her engagement to the Catholic Pat Nugent.
+Convert Luci Baines Johnson married cradle Catholic Patrick Nugent at the National Shrine of the Immaculate Conception in Washington, D.C.

 This wedding is remarkable for a number of reasons.